sigurpol/papi-polkadot-populate/paseo_ahm_guide_to_create_nominators.md

 As mentioned early, we want to let each of the accounts in [this list](paseo_fake_nominators.txt) to bond and nominate for accounts from `///43` to `///30042` derived from the usual test account `14iw76ZmY7BzFfBYrTrCnMyAzU5X4LY5jCFN6XuSnTYnzaTe`.

 What I would suggest is a gradual approach: let a small bunch of accounts to bond and nominate, check that everything is fine.
-Increase the size of the batch gradually.
+Increase the size of the batch gradually, potentially extending how many batches in parallel we deal with.
 Repeat.

 For the creation of accounts, I started with creating 10 then 1000 then 5000 then 10k up to 30k and worked seamlessly.
 Here risks that something goes wrong are much higher and the whole process will also take more time (the creation of 30k itself took 2min or so, just because I was cautious and I did few intermediate steps).